-MIPI Gigabit Debug for IP Sockets (MIPI GbD IPSSM) is an adapter that can implement MIPI SneakPeek and the MIPI Gigabit Trace Framework to facilitate remote debugging of all types of connected devices, from smartphones to end points on the Internet of Things.
+MIPI Gigabit Debug for IP Sockets (MIPI GbD for IPSSM) is an adapter that can implement MIPI SneakPeek and the MIPI Gigabit Trace Framework to facilitate remote debugging of all types of connected devices, from smartphones to end points on the Internet of Things.
 Because it is IP-based, engineers can use it to debug devices via Wi-Fi or Ethernet connections.
-Any device that is smart or connected is a candidate for debugging via MIPI GbD IPS.
+Any device that is smart or connected is a candidate for debugging via MIPI GbD for IPS.

-MIPI GbD IPS facilitates debug over both TCP and UDP protocols in IP-oriented networks.
+MIPI GbD for IPS facilitates debug over both TCP and UDP protocols in IP-oriented networks.
 A key feature is its ability to improve the reliability of UDP to prevent the potential corruption of trace data.